 Private mortgage insurance premiums vary in amount, from a fraction of a percent to as much as 1.5% of the value of the original loan.
 PMI is paid each year, until it is no longer required by the lender issuing the mortgage.

-Like mortgage interest, the cost of PMI can sometimes be claimed as a deduction when filing a tax return.
+In the past the cost of PMI could sometimes be claimed as a deduction when filing a tax return.
 Ultimately, Congress decides how tax reporting is handled, so some years their legislation allows PMI to be deducted, while other years it does not qualify.
+When PMI was deductible it was based on an income scale with lower income earners being able to deduct the full amount while individuals who earned above $50,000 and couples who earned above $100,000 had 10% of their PMI deducted for each $1,000 they were above those limits.

 PMI is applied to address very specific circumstances; so many buyers are unfamiliar with the concept.
 It is only those with low down payments who are compelled to add PMI, and even when it is required, there is light at the end of the tunnel for borrowers.